-The good news is that we know that some foods can boost our immune system, which in turn, protects our bodies from some illnesses and diseases.
+The good news is that we know some foods can boost our immune system, which in turn, protects our bodies from some illnesses and diseases.
 Unfortunately, there is limited research on whether certain foods can help improve endometriosis symptoms.
-Some young women with endometriosis say they feel better when they eat a healthy diet, and some experts believe that eating certain foods can help endometriosis symptoms by lowering estrogen and reducing inflammation.
+Some young people with endometriosis say they feel better when they eat a healthy diet, and some experts believe that eating certain foods can help endometriosis symptoms by lowering estrogen and reducing inflammation.

 - Eat a high fiber diet that includes plenty of fruits, vegetables, beans, whole grains, and nuts.